People @ Goddard

-I've been blessed to teach and perform in southeast, northeast and midwestern regions of the United States, London, Vieques, Puerto Rico, Belize, Toronto, and Cuba, using Playback Theatre, an improvisational story-telling method, socieometry and Process Work (Process Oriented Psychology) as emancipatory practices for dialogue, deepening connections, healing and creating new models for leadership and social change.
-Serving as faculty for graduate programs in Educational Leadership, Curriculum and Instruction, the Integrative Arts at Lesley University, Multicultural Theatre and Democratic Curriculum at Union Institute and University and most recently teaching courses in 'Organizational Leadership', ‘Ethics’ and “Psychology” has provided me with the opportunity to support diverse learners with attention to interdisciplinarity.
+I've been privileged to teach and perform in the southern, northeastern, midwestern and pacific northwest regions of the United States, London, Vieques, Borinquien, Belize, Toronto, Cuba and Israel/Palestine, using Playback Theatre, an improvisational story-telling method, sociometry and Process Work (Process Oriented Psychology) as emancipatory practices for dialogue, deepening connections, healing and creating new models for leadership and social change.

-PhD in Educational and Social Psychology, Union Institute and University; MEd in Counseling Psychology, Temple University; MFA in Interdisciplinary Arts, Goddard College; BA in Philosophy, SUNY Binghamton.
+Rabbinical Candidate, Aleph Rabbinical Ordination Program (Focus: Feminist Theologies, Hebrew Priestess Traditions, Muslim/Jewish Engagement, Music and Health); PhD in Educational and Social Psychology, Union Institute and University; MEd in Counseling Psychology, Temple University; MFA in Interdisciplinary Arts, Goddard College; BA in Philosophy, SUNY Binghamton.